Logotyp Jordbruksverket

 The blueberry genus

-The rules for producing and trading with certified fruit and berries or propagating material
+Rules for production and trade with certified fruit and berries or propagating material

 There are three different certification categories: pre-basic, basic and certificate plants.
-Pre-basic and basic plants are plants are used for propagation and which fulfil very high health and quality requirements.
-The lowest category, certificate plants, are sold to fruit growers and private individuals.
-Certificate plants also meet high health and quality requirements and can be traced back to the original prebase plant.
+Pre-basic and basic plants are plants used for propagation which fulfil very high health and quality requirements.
+The lowest category, certificate plants, are sold to fruit growers and non-professional users.
+The certificate plants also meet high health and quality requirements and can be traced back to the original pre-basic plant.
 The Swedish Board of Agriculture controls and decides which plants may be certified.

-In order to be permitted to sell plants, propagating material and rootstock of fruit and berry plants, you must meet the requirements in the guidelines for growers producing certified materials of fruit and berries.
-This means, among other things, that you shall:
+You must meet the requirements in the guidelines for growers producing certified materials of fruit and berries to be permitted to sell plants, propagating material and rootstock of fruit and berry plants.
+This means, among other things, that you must:

-• Register the business and its activities with the Swedish Board of Agriculture.
-At the latest on 30 April each year, you must update the information from the previous year, if it has changed.
+• Register your business and its activities with the Swedish Board of Agriculture.
+You must update the information from the previous year, if it has changed, no later than April 30 each year.
+You can use our e-service for this registration and update.

-• Apply annually for the approval or certification by the Swedish Board of Agriculture of your fruit and berry plants
+• Apply annually to the Swedish Board of Agriculture for approval or certification of your fruit and berry plants

 • Follow the rules for production, packaging, and labelling

-• Ensure that the varieties you grow or sell are included in an official list of varieties within the EU, usually the EU variety list FRUMATIS or the Swedish list of varieties.
+• Ensure that the varieties you grow or sell are included in the Swedish list of varieties or the EU Database of Registered Plant Varieties (EU Plant Variety Portal).

 You register your business in the e-service Professional production and sales of plants and seeds.
-Using the e-service, you can also apply for the approval or certification by the Swedish Board of Agriculture of your fruit and berry plants.
+Using the e-service, you can also apply for the the Swedish Board of Agriculture approval or certify your fruit and berry plants.

-If you wish to produce pre-basic, basic or certificate plants, please contact the Swedish Board of Agriculture’s plant rules unit for guidance.
+If you wish to produce pre-basic, basic or certificate plants, please contact the Swedish Board of Agriculture’s plant regulations unit for guidance.

 We will check that your production meets the requirements on one or two occasions per growing season.
 After the check is carried out, we will decide on the certification of propagating material or plants which meet the requirements.